United States v. Jackalow: Jackalow's arrest

 At 11:30 am, March 27, recognizing his description from a newspaper story, the engineer and brakeman of a train, from Philadelphia to Jersey City, crossing the Hackensack Bridge, spotted Jackalow running towards the woods.
 First two, then eight, New Jersey police officers went into the woods after him.
-Around noon, Jackalow was turned away from crossing a railroad bridge, then under construction in Newark, New Jersey, by workman William Jacobus, who recognized Jackalow.
+Around noon, Jackalow was turned away from crossing a railroad bridge in Newark, New Jersey, by workman William Jacobus, who recognized Jackalow.
 His colleague Henry Wilson mentioned a $1000 reward for Jackalow's arrest, and the pair—joined by John Sanford and John Douglass, and aided by a spy glass—spotted Jackalow heading for the Newark Plank Road.
 Jacobus and Douglass pursued Jackalow, while Wilson and Sanford took the car to Newark, hired a horse, and set out to intercept him on the road.

 The four arrested Jackalow at the toll gate of the Plank Road; he did not respond to "Jackalow" and claimed to be Indian.
 He was taken to Jersey City by train, arriving at about 4:00 pm.
 Jackalow was taken to the Jersey City police station, where in search conducted by Assistant Superintendent Woodruff bags of gold and silver worth about $400, were found tied to his person.
 Jackalow was also wearing Jonathan's coat, which contained Jonathan's memorandum book.
-Jackalow was taken to the city prison."As the news spread, people came flocking from all directions, completely filling the stationhouse and blocking the streets around it."
+Jackalow was taken to the city prison.
+"As the news spread, people came flocking from all directions, completely filling the stationhouse and blocking the streets around it."

 Soon after 5 pm, Jackalow was taken before Recorder Bedford, where Sanford lodged a formal complaint accusing Jackalow of the murders of the Leetes.
 Jackalow gave his name to the Recorder as "Sam Patch" and his occupation as a crewman on the Spray.
 Later, Jackalow told a reporter from the New York Herald that the $400 represented his savings, and that his wages had been $30/month for four years.

 On Saturday, April 2, the Spray was salvaged, and the stains believed to have been blood were discovered to be vermilion.
 An examination by Dr. John F. Quidor found "no evidence of a murder having been committed in the cabin."
 In Quidor's opinion, the blood discovered on a cotton chord belonged to an animal.